The Federal Trade Commission has extended – for the third time – its enforcement of the Red Flags Rule.

 "Although many covered entities have already developed and implemented appropriate, risk-based programs, some – particularly small businesses and entities with a low risk of identity theft – remain uncertain about their obligations," the FTC said in announcing the extension Wednesday.
 "The additional compliance guidance that the commission will make available is designed to help them."

-The extension is the third time the
+The extension is the third time the FTC has delayed enforcement of the Red Flags Rule for the entities it governs.

 The FTC's announcement does not affect other financial regulatory agencies' enforcement of the original Red Flags Rule compliance deadline of Nov.
 1, 2008.